d-kozak/enticing/documentation/text_format.md

 ```

 ## TextUnitList
-This format was developed while trying to fix some of the issues of the old format.
+This format was developed while trying to fix some of the issues of StringWithMetadata format.

 When we look at the mg4j format, we can notice two things.

 1) Words are the atomic unit of mg4j files.
 Words cannot be split into anything smaller and all the indexes are bound to at least one word.
-Therefore annotated word is the atomic unit of these files.
+Therefore an annotated word is the atomic unit of these files.

 2) The mg4j format does not allow arbitrary overlapping of entities.
 Each entity should end before a new one starts.